pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/push/handlePushMessage.md

-# Verify if push message can be handled
+# Handle push message

 <!-- toc -->

-When your application receives a push message, you can verify whether it handlable by Onegini Cordova Plugin.
+When your application receives a push message, which was sent by the Token Server it can be handled by the Onegini Cordova Plugin.

-## `onegini.mobileAuth.push.canHandlePushMessage`
+## `onegini.mobileAuth.push.handlePushMessage`

 This function handles received push message

 - Requires a pushData in  form of a JSON object
-- Push can be handled by Onegini Cordova Plugin if the supplied JSON object contains the `og_transaction_id` and `og_profile_id` entry in the root or `content` key.
+- Push can be handled by the Onegini Cordova Plugin if the supplied JSON object contains the `og_transaction_id` and `og_profile_id` entry in the root or `content` key.
 Here are examples of accepted JSON object.

 Example 1:
 ```JSON